Local sports roundup: Holmen, Taebel win MVC golf meet

 Melrose-Mindoro 6, C-FC 5

-The Wildcats had four different players recording two RBIs.
+BLAIR -- The Wildcats had four different players recording two RBI.
 Leading the Wildcats at the plate was Chloe Wagner, who went 2 for 3 and scored three runs.
-Pitcher Abby Thompson threw seven strikeouts in three innings before the game was called.
+Pitcher Abby Thompson struck out seven.

 MVC